 In good years, the fund manager can choose to keep some of the profits to help cover losses in bad years.
-This is called 'smoothing'.
 This means that if there are long stretches without a profit, you might get low annual and final bonuses - or even no bonuses at all.